 There are additional risks associated with not checking your statements regularly: You could be charged for expenses you did not incur, letting your accounts remain compromised without your knowledge.

-Looking through your credit card statements can help you see if you’re spending more than you earn, as can reviewing your checking account balance to make sure that each of your paychecks is deposited properly and that you’re remaining in the black.
+Looking through your credit card statements can help you see if you’re spending more than you earn, as can reviewing your checking account balance to make sure that all of your paychecks are deposited properly and that you’re remaining in the black.
 Checking up on your statements can also help you adjust your budget to be more realistic to your expenses.

-10. You Fail to Think like an Investor
+9. You Fail to Think Like an Investor

 Rather than just budgeting for needs and wants, an investor would take as much money as possible and invest it in his financial future, making his money work for him.
 It’s easy to let your money sit idle in a low-interest savings account — but what would an investor do?